Niffy024/Niffy024/README.md

 - 👋 Hi, I’m Abdulahi Ogunlesi
+-  I'm a CryptoTrader and also a Programmer
--  I'm a CryptoTrader aspiring to become a Blockchain Developer
+-  I'm aspiring to be a Blockchain Developer
 -  "Blockchain is the tech revolution we've been waiting for" - William Mougayar
--  The languages i use are:
--  HTML(Not really a programming language though🤔)
--  CSS (Cascading Style Sheets)
--  Javascript
--  Java
--  C++/C
--  C#
--  SQL
 -  Welcome Friends........Let's CODE 😁!!
 <!---
 Niffy024/Niffy024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.